Lotus Notes email client is one of the more frustrating ones out there . It has a very low percentage of email client market share.

 Anchor tags usually don't work in Lotus Notes

-Lotus Notes thinks the anchor tag href is a link to a document and tries to open it up; unfortunate, there's no work around for this behavior.
+Lotus Notes thinks the anchor tag href is a link to a document and tries to open it up; unfortunately, there’s no work around for this behavior.